Imperial-visualizations/Aeronautical-Visualizations/README.md

-# VisualisationData
-A repository of public JSON data for Imperial Visualisations
+This repository should be used for developing visualizations for the aeronautics department at imperial.